 In years past, a private company stockholder would have expected to wait until the company went public or was acquired to receive any return on investment.
-However, over the last several years, stockholders in many private companies have been able to sell their shares in so-called “liquidity rounds”, sometimes referred to as secondary sales, in which they sold all or a portion of their shares for cash, long before (and regardless of whether) the company ever goes public or is acquired.
+However, over the last several years, stockholders in many private companies have been able to sell their shares in so-called secondary sales, in which they sold all or a portion of their shares for cash, long before (and regardless of whether) the company ever goes public or is acquired.
 Sometimes these secondary sales are part of company-sponsored transactions in which the company or one or more investors offers to purchase shares from a broad group of people, often in connection with a company financing.
 We refer to this sort of company-sponsored transaction as a “liquidity transaction” in this article.

 This article discusses several considerations that a private company should take into account when deciding whether to engage in, and how to structure, a liquidity transaction.
-In addition, long before a private company is at the point when such a transaction is feasible, there are steps that should be considered in order to enable the company to have some degree of control over secondary transactions in its stock down the road.
+In addition, long before a private company is at the point when such a transaction is feasible, there are steps that should be considered in order to enable the company to have some degree of control over secondary sales occurring outside of company-sponsored transactions down the road.
 These topics are summarized in turn below.

 How is a liquidity transaction structured?

-Company-sponsored liquidity transactions are often structured as a direct purchase of shares by a third party, either paired with a primary equity financing of the company or as a standalone transaction.
+Company-sponsored liquidity transactions are often structured as a direct purchase of shares by one or more investors, either paired with a primary equity financing of the company or as a standalone transaction.
 Alternatively, these transactions may be structured as a buyback of shares by the company, funded with cash on hand, often provided from a recent equity financing.